SamuelPaiva/PangramChecker/README.md

 Make sure you typed in everything right, of course you can copy and paste the comand.

 5. You are ready to go.

+#### For Linux

+For Linux it's even more simple.

+1. Just click the folder after extraction where the program is stored and select "open in terminal".
+This will save us the comands we typed in the comandprompt of Windows.

+2. Now instead of typing "PYTHON PANGRAMCHECKER.PY", just type python3 PangramChecker.py.

+3. The program should be running now.